-Describe the strategies the school employs to support incoming and outgoing cohorts of students in transition from one school level to another
+1. Describe the strategies the school employs to support incoming and outgoing cohorts of students in transition from one school level to another.

-Incoming Kindergarten families attend "Round Up" in the Spring.
-Families are given an opportunity to tour the campus and watch an introductory DVD detailing our mission and goals at Sallie Jones.
+\Incoming Kindergarten families attend "Round Up" in the Spring.
 Local daycares schedule times to come into the building to sit with kindergarten teachers to read a story and get acclimated to the classrooms.
 After dropping students off on the first day of school, parents and families are invited to a breakfast in the cafeteria.
 Our PTO provides food and drinks as we discuss procedures and ways they can get involved on campus.

-Outgoing 5th graders attend an Open House at Punta Gorda Middle School in May.
+\Outgoing 5th graders attend an Open House at Punta Gorda Middle School in May.
 Counselors visit our campus to inform students of the event and answer questions.
 The band program also visits our campus to expose students to opportunities to get involved.

-The Assistant Principal at Sallie Jones meets with the Assistant Principal at Punta Gorda Middle to discuss tier II and III students in regards to academics, discipline, bullying, and attendance.
+\The Assistant Principal at Sallie Jones meets with the Assistant Principal at Punta Gorda Middle to discuss tier II and III students in regards to academics, discipline, bullying, and attendance. \The lead teacher at Sallie Jones sends academic data to the Guidance Counselor at Punta Gorda Middle.

+b.
 College and Career Readiness

-Describe the strategies the school uses to advance college and career awareness, which may include establishing partnerships with business, industry or community organizations
+1. Describe the strategies the school uses to advance college and career awareness, which may include establishing partnerships with business, industry or community organizations.

-Identify the career and technical education programs available to students and industry certifications that may be earned through those respective programs
+2. Identify the career and technical education programs available to students and industry certifications that may be earned through those respective programs.

-Describe efforts the school has taken to integrate career and technical education with academic courses (e.g., industrial biotechnology) to support student achievement
+3. Describe efforts the school has taken to integrate career and technical education with academic courses (e.g., industrial biotechnology) to support student achievement.

-Describe strategies for improving student readiness for the public postsecondary level based on annual analysis of the High School Feedback Report, as required by section 1008.37(4), Florida Statutes
+4. Describe strategies for improving student readiness for the public postsecondary level based on annual analysis of the High School Feedback Report, as required by section 1008.37(4), Florida Statutes.